yeunga/science-containers/docs/general/General_tools/Using_sshfs.md

 ## Synch Local and Remote Directories with rsync

-With the steps above in place, the rsync (\"remote synch\") command can be used. rsync uses an algorithm that minimizes the amount of data copied by only moving the portions of files that have changed.
+With the steps above in place, the rsync ("remote synch") command can be used. rsync uses an algorithm that minimizes the amount of data copied by only moving the portions of files that have changed.
 Further rsync examples and docs are